seanpoulter/tsunit/README.md

   - ~~Import TestCases from a module path~~
   - ~~Resolve a module path relative to the working directory of the Node process~~
   - ~~Run discovered TestCases from a module~~
-  - Run all dicovered TestCases from a directory
+  - ~~Run all dicovered TestCases from a directory~~
   - Run tests in parallel
   - Run tests in random order
+  - Use asynchronous methods to discover tests